| |

 measured in HPC environments, so we repeat RTT test many times

 and get the average of RTTs.
+A UPD throughput test is done

 when both of the conditions are satisfied: message size AND test